dzivkovi/java-11-hw/README.md

     ```sh
     gh pr create --base main --head dev \
       --title "Ready for Staging" \
-      --body "Descriptibe why container is ready to be merged into 'main' branch and deployed to the STG environment"
+      --body "Describe why the app is ready to be merged into 'main' branch and deployed to the STG environment"
     ```

 5. After the STG environment is tested, create a tag to trigger the deployment to the PROD environment.
 E.g.: